KashBoi7/Grade-Calculator-Alpha/README.md

 # Grade-Calculator-Alpha
 A simple C# application that calculates your current grade.
-Only in Alpha though Download this code ande open it with microsoft visual studio.
+Only in Alpha though.
+Download this code ande open it with microsoft visual studio.
 Then run it to calculate your grades.